 - Your miles will age at different rates.
 Some will be credited each month and start their 3-year expiry countdown immediately, the rest will follow in 2-14 months

-UOB will argue that this is necessary because there’s no way of knowing, at the point of transaction, whether the cardholder will go on to hit the S$500 minimum spend required for the bonus, but there surely has to be a better way of doing this.
-As it is, the current mechanism holds you hostage- cancel your card early, and lose your bonus!
+UOB will argue that this is necessary because there’s no way of knowing, at the point of transaction, whether the cardholder will go on to hit the specified minimum spend required for the bonus.
+But there surely has to be a better way of doing this, because the current mechanism holds you hostage- cancel your card early, and lose your bonus!

 I can’t say if this was accident or design, or whether cardholders can expect this to happen every year.
 All I’ll say is this isn’t a card for those who want their miles sooner rather than later.